ysyk2021/the-relentless-cycle-how-to-keep-moving-forward-even-through-setbacks/src/chapter-3-1.md

-Chapter 9: Building Self-Awareness and Understanding of Personal Strengths and Weaknesses
+Building Self-Awareness and Understanding of Personal Strengths and Weaknesses
 =========================================================================================

 In this chapter, we will explore the importance of building self-awareness and understanding our personal strengths and weaknesses.
 Developing a deep understanding of ourselves allows us to navigate setbacks more effectively and harness our strengths to keep moving forward.
 Let's delve into the process of building self-awareness and discovering our unique capabilities.